Whitesnake: Flesh & Blood (2018–2019)

 In 2018, Whitesnake toured the US with Foreigner on the Juke Box Heroes Tour.
-They also released The Purple Tour live album and the box set Unzipped, which featured various acoustic recordings across the band's career.
-Whitesnake thirteenth studio album had originally been set for release in early 2018, but was pushed back after Coverdale contracted H3 flu.
+They also released The Purple Tour live album and the box set Unzipped, which featured various acoustic recordings from across the band's career.
+Whitesnake's thirteenth studio album had originally been set for release in early 2018, but was pushed back after Coverdale contracted H3 flu.
 In April 2018, the record was delayed again to early 2019 due to unspecified "technical issues" during the mixing process.
 Coverdale also had knee replacement surgery in 2018 due to degenerative arthritis.
-However, he later reiterated his plans not to retire, stating that he feels "reinvigorated, energized and very inspired".
+However, he later reiterated his plans not to retire, stating that he feels "reinvigorated, energised and very inspired".

-The next studio album Flesh & Blood was released on 10 May 2019.
+Whitesnake's final studio album Flesh & Blood was released on 10 May 2019.
 It saw Coverdale compose with Reb Beach and Joel Hoekstra for the first time, while production was handled by all three of them along with Michael McIntyre.
-Flesh & Blood charted in eighteen countries, reaching number seven and number 131 in the UK and the US respectively.
-On the Independent Albums chart, it hit number five.
+Flesh & Blood charted in eighteen countries, reaching number seven and number 131 in the UK and the US, respectively.
+It also topped the UK Rock & Metal Albums Chart, and hit number five on the Independent Albums chart.
 Philip Wilding, writing for Classic Rock, gave the record a positive review, in which he stated: "If you want something to listen to while driving with the top down in some steamy Californian clime, then this Whitesnake is hard to beat."
+Slide It In and Slip of the Tongue also saw expanded reissues in March and October, respectively.

-The band embarked on a supporting tour in April with dates in North America, followed by a European tour over the summer.
-Whitesnake also released new multi-disc reissues of Slide It In and Slip of the Tongue in March and December, respectively.
+The band embarked on a supporting tour for Flesh & Blood in April with dates in North America, followed by a European tour over the summer.
 In September, Coverdale once again discussed the possibility of retiring, potentially in 2021, though he later clarified: "I just thought it was amusing to say, 'Oh, what better age for the lead singer of Whitesnake [to retire] than 69?
 I can't wait to design the t-shirts.'
 That was just fun."
 Whitesnake were scheduled to tour Australia and New Zealand with the Scorpions in February 2020, but many of the shows had to be cancelled after Scorpions vocalist Klaus Meine was diagnosed with kidney stones.
 Whitesnake's Japanese tour in March was also postponed due to the then-burgeoning COVID-19 pandemic.
 Whitesnake later canceled all their remaining tour dates for 2020 when Coverdale was diagnosed with a bilateral inguinal hernia, for which he was forced to undergo surgery.
-Later that year, Coverdale revealed plans to release three new musically distinct compilation albums, collectively titled the "Red, White and Blues" trilogy.